 So now you might be wondering how you can get more if your body is producing less.
 There are some natural food sources of collagen, however there is some speculation around whether consuming collagen-rich foods increases the collagen levels in your body.
 Basic science lesson for you: when you eat protein, it’s broken down into amino acids during the digestive process and then reassembled into the proteins your body needs.
 SO eating collagen doesn’t necessarily mean that your body is going to make collagen (and use it to help your beautiful skin).
 Just an FYI.

-PS: I usually buy my Primal Kitchen products from Thrive Market.
+I usually buy my Primal Kitchen products from Thrive Market.
 If you haven’t tried Thrive Market yet, it’s like Costco but for natural products, and it’s all online.
-I have a deal for 20% off your first 3 orders + free shipping if you want to check it out.
+I have a deal for 25% off your first order + a free 30 day trial.

 There aren’t many studies on collagen supplements, but the ones that exist do show benefits!
 Collagen supplements are proteins broken down into smaller peptides, which are more easily absorbed.
 Here are some of the benefits that people have noticed: